Ohio Family Law

 Divorce should not lead to financial crises.
 Our attorneys help you establish an equitable amount of spousal support.

 Child custody and visitation

-Our divorce attorneys protect your parental rights to raise your children in an appropriate and supportive home.
+Our family law attorneys protect your parental rights to raise your children in an appropriate and supportive home.

 Our attorneys can help ensure that you receive or pay an equitable amount of the financial support required to raise your children in a healthy, happy environment.

 Child support payments do not change unless the court modifies the child support order.
 If either the custodial or noncustodial parent experiences a significant change in circumstances, our attorneys can guide you through the proper legal procedures to modify your child support payments accordingly.